alancoomeynts-hub/lifesci-skills-academy/README.md

 Additionally, a journal or newsletter signup section could have been included to allow users to subscribe for updates on new courses, events, and industry insights, further supporting lead nurturing and brand awareness.

-# Bugs

 # Testing

 Website was thoroughly tested using user personas and stories as a guide.

-1. As a graduate, I would like easy access to access to course information and course enquiry forms in order to upskill for the pharma industry.
+1. **User Story:** a graduate, I would like easy access to course information and course enquiry forms in order to upskill for the pharma industry.
 **Pathways tested (all passed)**: Navigate to Courses Enquiry form from home by;
    1. **Navbar** Clicking Courses (Navbar link on desktop, opening drawer on mobile), or Learn More button in courses section, scroll to form.
    2. **CTA Button** Click Enquire button, direct access to form in one click.
    3. **Mobile CTA Button** On mobile or small tablets, right thumb click Enquire button for direct access.
    4. **Form validation**:  on Valid submission Redirect to submission page with follow-up details.
 Invalid entries show inline errors.

-2. As a potential student, I would like to see details of each course offering so I can compare and the enquiry.
+2. **User Story:** As a potential student, I would like to see details of each course offering so I can compare and enquire.
    **Pathways tested (all passed)**: Navigate to Courses Enquiry form from home by
-      1. **January Intake Hero Image Overlay**: Home → Click on Overlay January Intake Now Open → Courses page tabs.
+      1. **January Intake Hero Image Overlay**: Home → Click on button in  Overlay January Intake Now Open → Courses page tabs.
-      2. **Navbar**: Home → **Courses** → Auto-open first tab.
+      2. **Navbar**: Home → **Courses** → navigate to course tabs.
-      3. **Scroll Section**: Home → Scroll to courses grid, see course categories, click Learn More.
+      3. **Scroll Section**: Home → Scroll to courses grid, see course categories, click "Learn More".
       4. **Tab validation**: All 5 course tabs switch correctly, show course details.
 Nav-Pills and details stack horizontally, thumb-friendly.

-3. As a current employee in pharma industry, I want to understand the differences between your courses and register for a webinar or open day so that I can choose the best option to progress my career.
+3. **User Story:** As a current employee in pharma industry, I want to understand the differences between your courses and register for a webinar or open day so that I can choose the best option to progress my career.
-   **Pathways tested (all passed)**: Navigate to Events Pages from home by
+   **Pathways tested (all passed)**: Navigate to Events Page from home by
       1. **Open Day Hero Image Overlay**: Home → Click on Overlay Open Day Now Open →  to Event Registration form → Submit form.
-      2. **Navbar**: Home → Click on Events in navbar or open drawer an click on mobile → Event page → View Events Accordion → Scroll to Event Registration form → Submit form.
+      2. **Navbar**: Home → Click on "Events" in navbar or open drawer an click on mobile → Event page → View Events Accordion → Scroll to Event Registration form → Submit form.
-      3. **Scroll Section**: Home → Scroll to event section, see upcoming events in table, click Register →  to Event Registration form → Submit form.
+      3. **Scroll Section**: Home → Scroll to event section, see upcoming events in table, click "Register" →  to Event Registration form → Submit form.
       4. **Form validation**:  on Valid submission Redirect to Event registration submission page with follow-up details.
 Invalid entries show inline errors.

-- As a career transitioner, I want a guidance form so I get advice without knowing exact course fit.
+4. **User Story:** As a career transitioner, I want a guidance form so I get advice without knowing exact course fit.
+   **Pathways Tested (all passed)** Navigate to Career Guidance form:
+      1. **Navbar** Home → Click Career Guidance Link on Navbar or by expanding drawer and click link on mobile.
+      2. **Footer Button**  Footer → Click "Get Career Advice" button.
+      3. **Form validation**:  on Valid submission Redirect to Career Guidance form submission page with follow-up details.
+Invalid entries show inline errors.

-- As a potential student or HR associate, I want a testimonials carousel so I trust your life sciences course and training programs.
+5. **User Story:** As a potential student or HR associate, I want a testimonials carousel so I trust your life sciences course and training programs.
+   **Pathways Tested (all passed)**
+   1. Navigate to Testimonials section using Navbar link or by opening drawer and clicking link in drawer.
+Navigate testimonial vidoes using carousel.

+6. **User Story:** As an HR associate for manufacturing company, I want a way to contact you to arrange bespoke training or private intake.
+**Pathways Tested (all passed)**
+   1. Click general contact email → Open email app to send email.

 **Responsive Behaviour**:
 1. Course section cards align horizontally on XL screens and up, 2*2 on md and lg, stack horizontally on small screens.
 2. Navbar links are replaced by drawer on mobiles.
 Enquire button in navbar is replaced with sticky "Enquire" right thumb button.
-3. All forms respond to screensize by stalking fields vertically on mobile screen and a 2*2 grid on larger screens.
+3. All forms respond to screensize by stacking fields vertically on mobile screen and a 2*2 grid on larger screens.
-4. Course tab nav-pills stack on mobile, expanded to two on argerr screens.
+4. Course tab nav-pills stack on mobile, expanded to two on larger screens.
 Course tab details stack on sm and md screens, 2*2 otherwise.
-5. Events section
+5. Text doesn't overflow in hero carousel overlay captions, in accordion, tabs, or any other text element at any screen size 344 px and above.
+6. Paragraph and table in events sections stack on md and sm screens and are inline on larger screen.
+7. Testimonials video resize according to screen width, controls always available.
+8. All Carousel controls worko/Event testimonials swipe/left-right arrows work on touch devices.
 ## W3C Validators
 - No errors returned for HTML and CSS W3C Validator and Jigsaw respectively.